-Founded in 2005, Four Points News is the only weekly, community newspaper focusing relevant news in the geographic area located by RM 620, RM 2222, Lake Travis and Lake Austin.
+Founded in 2005, Four Points News is the only weekly, community newspaper focusing on relevant news in the geographic area located by RM 620, RM 2222, Lake Travis and Lake Austin.

 Four Points News covers Vandegrift, roads, commercial development, schools, traffic, business, churches, students, parenting, organizations, events, real estate and crime.

 Each week our coverage is collected by our team of local journalists, who are active in our community.
-We also have an experienced sales staff, a graphic designer and loyal carriers who complete our excellent staff.
+We also have an experienced sales staff, a graphic designer and loyal carriers who complete our excellent team.